richardlford/versotreedoc/README.md

   --prefix PREFIX       Prefix to add to files to avoid collisions (default Vtd_).
 ```

 The Examples/versodoc directory contains an example of the output of versotreedoc.
-The example was generated with the following command, where we assume $verso is the path to a clone of the verso tool, and $verso is the
+The example was generated with the
+following command, where we assume $verso is the path to a clone of the verso tool, and the current
-desired output directory:
+working directory is the root of the versotreedoc repository.
 ```
 versotreedoc.py --root-dir $verso/src --output-dir Examples/versodoc
 ```